Glyphosate: Cancer and other health concerns

 Glyphosate is the most widely used agricultural chemical, according to a February 2016 study: “In the U.S., no pesticide has come remotely close to such intensive and widespread use.”
 Findings include:

-In the U.S., approximately 281 million pounds of glyphosate were applied to 298 million acres annually, on average, from 2012 to 2016, according to the Environmental Protection Agency.
-The most glyphosate was applied to soybean (117.4 million pounds annually), corn (94.9 million pounds annually), and cotton (20 million pounds annually).
+In the U.S., approximately 281 million pounds of glyphosate were applied to 298 million acres annually, on average, from 2012 to 2016, according to the EPA.
+The most glyphosate was applied to soybean (117.4 million pounds per year), corn (94.9 million pounds per year), and cotton (20 million pounds per year).
 Many citrus fruits, including grapefruit, oranges and lemons, and field crops such as soybeans, corn and cotton have high percentages of their acres treated with glyphosate.

 What do scientists and health care providers say about glyphosate?